Learning and the Curriculum at Hotwells

 We are rightly proud of our Arts provision at Hotwells.
 We have an annual Arts Week and we also take part in the West Bristol Arts Trail in October each year.

 We value Music and we celebrate the fact that so many of our children choose to learn a musical instrument in school.
-We recently held a Music Week with visiting bands, performances, Hotwells Music Orchestra, harmonica, capoeira and drumming workshops, musical instrument making and more.
-The PTA helped to fund this event; the children loved the week, it was a great success!
 As well as learning music through the curriculum, we have a fledgling school choir.
 More recently, we were delighted to have formed our own Hotwells Orchestra who performed alongside members of the Hotwells Music Workshop to accompany our Key Stage 2 Carol Concert.
 We look forward to developing these links further over the coming years.

 We know that taking part in a school performance can be a highlight of a child’s school experience and a memory that will stay with them for life.
 All children have the opportunity to take part in school performances during their time at Hotwells.
-Reception, Year 1 and Year 2 produce shows at Christmas time, Years 3 and 4 focus on Singing and Orchestra shows and the Bristol Stages Dance performance and our Year 5 and 6 Key Stage 2 performance happens at the end of the school year.
+Reception, Year 1 and Year 2 produce shows at Christmas time, Years 3 and 4 focus on Singing, Orchestra and Dance performances and our Year 4, 5 and 6 Key Stage 2 performance happens at the end of the school year.

 We are proud to be a Rights Respecting School.
 Teaching children about 'rights and responsible actions', putting the convention on the Rights of the Child at the centre of our curriculum and aiming to develop responsible young people who will become respectful global citizens, is at the heart of our school ethos.